ROBOPOL: Social Robotics Meets Vehicular Communications for Cooperative Automated Driving: Proof-of-concept

+For our PoC implementation, we selected the same location at the KIT campus where the VR demo videos for pre-study described in Section~III~B were recorded.
+The site consists of a two-way single-lane road with a pedestrian priority area, where vehicle speeds are typically low, as shown in Fig. \ref{fig:poc_top_view}.
+As the area is managed by KIT, it enables controlled experimentation without affecting traffic.
+Furthermore, the relatively simple road layout reduces environmental variability and scenario complexity, which facilitates reproducible evaluation of the proposed system.

+As stated, we employ the humanoid robot ARI and an approaching e-bike for this PoC.
+We equipped both with \ac{V2X} OBUs, enabling wireless communication between them.
+Through this setup, both entities exchange \ac{CAM}, which provide essential state information--including station type, station identifier, latitude, longitude, speed, and heading--as well as \ac{DENM}, which convey event-driven information.

-For better evaluation of our PoC, we designate the pedestrian priority area in the location as the “Zone of Danger" (ZOD).
-Here, ARI is positioned along the center of its top border on the sidewalk to minimize disruption to road traffic, as illustrated in Fig.~\ref{fig:robot_state_a}.
+For better evaluation of our PoC, we create \emph{ZoD}, which is computed respect to the robot pose.
+Here, ARI is positioned along the center of the zone's top border on the sidewalk to minimize disruption to road traffic, as illustrated in Fig.~\ref{fig:robot_state_a}.

-To establish pedestrian crossing safety criteria, we define the ZOD relative to the position of ARI in the center of the top border: $ (x_{\text{ari}}, y_{\text{ari}})$.
-The ZOD is represented as:
+Let the position of ARI be represented by $ (x_{\text{ari}}, y_{\text{ari}})$.
+The ZoD is defined as a rectangular region centered relative to this reference position:

-where \textit{ll} denotes the left length, \textit{rl} is the right length, \textit{uw} represents the upper width, \textit{lw} signifies the lower width with respect to ARI.
-The measurements indicate that the pedestrian priority area has an approximate length of 60 meters and a width of 30 meters.
+where $L_{\text{left}}$ and $L_{\text{right}}$ denote the horizontal extents of the region relative to ARI, and $W_{\text{down}}$ and $W_{\text{up}}$ represent the vertical extents.
+For the robot, it is better to project the ZoD respect to its pose which is also stored in global coordinates such that it can be used by other vehicles.

-At the start of the PoC, ARI remains in the “waiting state" while observing the environment for any pedestrians using its forehead-mounted camera, as shown in Fig. \ref{fig:robot_state_a}.
-Upon detecting a pedestrian standing in front, ARI transitions from the “waiting state" to “identify crossing state", as depicted in Fig. \ref{fig:robot_state_b}.
-By utilizing the skeleton model of the pedestrian and measuring its body orientation relative to the ARI's base frame within a range of 2m, the intention of crossing is predicted, prompting the state machine to transition to the “identify hazard state".
+At the start of the PoC, ARI remains in the \emph{waiting state} while observing the environment for any pedestrians using its forehead-mounted camera, as shown in Fig. \ref{fig:robot_state_a}.
+Upon detecting a pedestrian standing in front, ARI transitions from the \emph{waiting state} to \emph{identify crossing state}, as depicted in Fig. \ref{fig:robot_state_b}.
+By utilizing the skeleton model of the pedestrian and measuring its body orientation relative to the ARI's base frame within a range of 2m, the intention of crossing is predicted, prompting the state machine to transition to the \emph{identify hazard state}.